Musan507/Musan507/README.md

 ## 🚀 About Me
 I'm a Freshman at Hunter college with a passion for computer science.
 I enjoy exploring technology that can help me expand my knowledge of coding languages, frameworks, and as a developer.

+I'm a former senior at MESA Charter High School with a strong academic background in AP courses and membership in multiple honor societies like NEHS, NHS, and NMHS.

+As an IT Fellow, I’ve gained hands-on experience in networking, troubleshooting, and hardware repair.
+I’ve also completed cybersecurity fellowships, earned certifications, and developed Java programming skills through a summer bootcamp—all building my foundation as a future developer.

 ## 🔗 Links